FirstLegoLeague/launcher/docs/userguide.md

 Access to the module screens are password protected.
 Each of the 4 predefined roles (admin, scorekeeper, referee and mc) has it's own password.

 - `admin` - tournament administrator or head referee.
-Default password: admin
+Default password: admin-pass
 - `scorekeeper` - transfers missions completed from paper scoresheets into the digital scoresheets.
 Can also view all scores entered so far.
-Default password: scorekeeper
+Default password: sk-pass
 - `referee` - Records the state of the robot game on a digital scoresheet.
 Usually used on iPads or tablets.
-Default password: referee
+Default password: ref-pass
-- `mc` - Default password: mc
+- `mc` - Default password: mc-pass

+We strongly recommend that you change the default passwords.

 <img src="./images/login.png" style="width:75%">

-A password cannot be recovered after it has been saved.
+Since the password is encrypted before saving, a saved password cannot be recovered.
+You can press the "eye" icon to see the password as you type it, but once you leave the passwords screen, you cannot view it again.

 When you login with a role (username) and password, that role is valid for all tabs opened in the browser.
 If you open an Incognito tab or a different browser, you can login again using a different role.